GeorgeSchiro/GetCert2/README.md

 -CertificateRenewalDateOverride= NO DEFAULT VALUE

-    Set this date value to override the date calculation that subtracts -ExpirationDaysBeforeRenewal days (see below) from the current certificate expiration date to know when to start fetching a new certificate.
+    Set this date value to override the date calculation that subtracts -RenewalDaysBeforeExpiration days (see below) from the current certificate expiration date to know when to start fetching a new certificate.

     Note: this parameter will be removed from the profile after a certificate